 University council and committees plan an important part in guiding the business of the University.

 There are a number of ways the University keeps staff members informed of what's going on including regular newsletters (Flinders-In-Touch, Inspiring Research, etc) and email alerts from administrative divisions, superannuation, and professional development opportunities.
 These newsletters are automatically sent to all staff members.
 You are able to subscribe to additional information about the University through the News page.
 You may like to check with your colleagues in your first few weeks to confirm you are receiving all the messages you require.

-This page has useful links for your daily working life, including People and Culture information, administrative services, governance and planning, as well as links to resources for teaching and research staff.
+This page has useful links for your daily working life, including People and Culture information, professional services, systems, governance and planning, as well as links to resources for teaching and research staff.

 Specialist areas of the University

 There are a number of specialised areas of the University you may need to familiarise yourself with including the Library, Office of Communications and Engagement, Research Services Office, and Office of Indigenous Strategy and Engagement.